kabongongoy/my-chatgpt/README.md

 The python script use your input to search public GPT and does its thing exanple usage  python pub_chatgpt.py "python script to install wordpress on ec2 instance" The result is the wordpress.py attched to this repo
+Notes:  You will need to update your API Key from OpenAI in the constants.py
+        You will also need to import all python required modules